salilab/saliweb/doc/modules/build.rst

    number of the service (e.g. "1.0.0").
 If it is not, it is assumed that the web service is being deployed from an SVN checkout, and the ``svnversion`` program is run to attempt to determine the version number.

+   If *service_module* is specified, it is the name of the Python and Perl modules used to implement the service (it must be lowercase and contain no spaces).
+If not given, it is generated automatically from the service name in the configuration file (the name is lowercased and spaces are replaced with underscores).

    .. method:: InstallAdminTools([tools])